Paternity (film): Production

-There was publicity that the role was Burt Reynolds trying to become Cary Grant.
-"The studios aren't behind it this time," said Paddy Chayefsky who was a friend of Steinberg.
+There was publicity that Burt Reynolds' role was in the film was him trying to become Cary Grant.
+"The studios aren't behind it this time," said Paddy Chayefsky who was a friend of David Steinberg.
 "This is the public recognizing the potential in the man and telling the studios that they want this guy to do their sophisticated comedy thing.
 I look for more intense stuff from him, more complex.
 Remember, Cary Grant didn't just do Grant.
 He was a hell of an actor!"

 Steinberg said "I can ask Burt to re-create a moment he did for me five days ago - and after three takes, he can do it.
 He uses everything - stage technique, recall, working from the inside out, method."

 Reception

-"Baby Talk", composed by David Shire with lyrics by Dave Frishberg, won the 1981 Golden Raspberry Award for Worst Original Song.
+"Baby Talk", composed by David Shire with lyrics by Dave Frishberg, won the 1981 Golden Raspberry Award for Worst Original Song at the 2nd Golden Raspberry Awards.